MartinQueval/HealthServ/README.md

 ```sh
 restart_hour = "12:00"
 ```
-You can change the restart time by modifying this line, but you must keep the format "HH:MM".
+You can change the restart time by modifying this line, but you must keep the format "HH:MM".<br>
 Please note that the format is based on a 24h00 format.

 Example for a reboot at 4pm :
 - restart_hour = 4pm ❌
 - restart_hour = "4pm" ❌
 - restart_hour = 16:00 ❌
 - restart_hour = "16:00" ✅

+Please note that this change will take effect on the next automatic restart.

 #### 3. Change Memory clear frequence
 Under the reboot section, there is the memory clear rate.